How the Fear of Failure Can Bring You to New Heights -- According to Your Brain

 Disrupt unconscious bias in your decision-making.

 Entrepreneurs get so focused on the problem they want to solve or the innovation they want to birth that they forget to get outside of their heads.
 For most entrepreneurs, this has always been the way of life.
-My late teens through to my early twenties were particularly tough years.
+My late-teens through my early twenties were particularly tough years.
 Everything was hard.
 Everything I tried or did failed.
 I started focusing on the wrong things.
 I worried about what people thought of me.
 I worried about failing all of the time.
 How could I not?
 It felt like everything I tried failed and therefore I was doomed to live a life of a failure.
 During what was probably a daily lamentation to my sister, she asked me a question that turned out to be a tipping point: “Will this matter five years from now?
 Will this matter a year from now?”
 My job was not to worry about being a failure or to worry about the distant future.
 My job, as an innovator was to focus on the problem I was aiming to solve; not to focus on myself.
 Rather than dreading or lamenting about my perceived failures, I learned that I had the power and the responsibility to address my resulting fear and anxiety associated by interrupting my decision-making with the knowledge that “this too shall pass."

 Use every opportunity to detect, prevent and eventually replace your harmful unconscious biases that hinder progress and induce anxiety.
 Those words my sister uttered to me nearly 30 years ago were a tipping point.
 Without knowing it, she taught me how to interrupt my own thought process with objectivity instead of judgement.
 I was the one who was making things positive of negative.
 As I would learn during my doctoral studies of post-modernist philosophy, experiences, people, and things were not good or bad, they just were.
 I was the one assigning anxiety, elation or something in between.
 Nothing, the perceived good or the bad, lasts forever so why let your neurons and mindset believe otherwise.